Table of Contents

 -

 For these types of expenses, you’ll want to create additional categories so each type of expense can be correctly sorted.
 For example, you may have “Child Activities - Monthly” and “Child Activities - Seasonal.”
-You can then place each category into the appropriate flex or non-monthly bucket.
+You can then place each category into the appropriate Fixed or Non-monthly bucket.

 The recurring expenses section provides a detailed, itemized view of specific upcoming expenses, including the payment dates and amounts, without grouping them into categories.
 It's a schedule view of your regular payments.